PWA: A Hybrid of a Website and an App

 A user would also like to save memory: you cannot install an infinite number of applications on a smartphone, but you can open as many websites as you like.

-Combining a website with a mobile application helped to meet these needs.
+Combining a website with a mobile app helped to meet these needs.
 Google’s designer and engineer named the concept of hybrid web development the Progressive Web Apps (PWA), and Google popularised the new type of application by supporting it in Chrome and Android.

-Examples of PWA applications
+Examples of PWA apps

 PWA example